kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	D. Latissimus dorsi
 	E. Rectus abdominis
 #### Answer: D. Latissimus dorsi - *FALSE* = E. Rectus abdominis - TRUE
+- **NOTE** Accessory muscles of expiration are abdominal muscles
+	- which can force the diaphragm upwards by contracting
+		1. rectus abdominis
+		2. transversus abdominis
+		3. internal and external obliques
-- The accessory muscles of expiration are the abdominal muscles, which can force the diaphragm upwards by contracting, including rectus abdominis, transversus abdominis, internal and external obliques.
-Sternocleidomastoid and the scalene muscles are the major accessory muscles of inspiration.
+- Sternocleidomastoid (SCM) and scalene muscles are *major accessory muscles* of inspiration

 ### Q122 - LEARN
 _Characteristic signs of acute inflammation_ include all of the following, EXCEPT: